-What about acrylic latex caulk?
+What about acrylic latex caulk (without silicone)?
 That's usually the go-to caulk for most contractors.
 Why?
 Because it's a low-cost choice!
 As for performance?
 It works great in areas with smaller joints, such as 3/8 inches or less.
 It's also great for caulking material that doesn't expand or contract with humidity fluctuations.

 The next thing you should focus on when buying a caulk for using on your baseboards and molding is whether it's paintable.
 In our list above, every caulk we recommend is paintable.

 So what type of caulk isn't paintable?
 100% silicone.
 You can't paint it.
 Well, you can try.
 But the paint won't stick.
 That's why you won't find a pure silicone caulk recommended for baseboards or molding.
 Usually, 100 percent silicone is reserved for bathrooms and outdoor projects.